Falyrion/EasyDiscordBridge/README.md

 - Navigate to https://discord.com/developers/applications and create a new application.
 You can choose whatever name fits your need.
 - In your new application, go to `Settings -> Bot` and create a bot.
 You can choose whatever name fits your need.
 - In your bots settings you will find the `token`.
 Save it for later steps.
-Keep it always secret!
+This token is important.
+Keep it always a secret!
 - In your application under `Settings -> OAuth2` find your `client ID`.
 With that ID you can invite your new bot to your discord server.
 To do so, navigate to `discordapp.com/oauth2/authorize?client_id=XXXXXXX&scope=bot` but replace the "XXXXXXX" with your client ID.